shadiakiki1986/datadriven-submissions/44-dengai-predicting-disease-spread/README.md

 I'm not sure how I could have applied ML here.

 Feature reduction was unstable because the time dimension is only 36 samples long (36 years).

+Edit:

+- tried lasso feature selection then RF or linear ... no good
+- LSTM with lookback and data having seasonality in notebook 4.0 got me to score 22
+- LSTM with deseasoned didn't do as well
+- perhaps I should look at classification problem instead of regression